 How do I apply for a Living Learning Community?

-Admitted students receive an email soon after their admission decision inviting them to apply to Grand Challenges, the Honors Program, SMaRT, and/or SHaRP.
+Admitted students receive an email soon after their admission decision inviting them to apply to iGniTe, Global Leadership, Grand Challenges, the Honors Program, SMaRT, and/or SHaRP.
 Students should apply using the link in that email.
-For more information, please visit each community's website.
+For more information regarding LLC requirements and commitment, please visit each community's website.
 Students are invited to apply to all Living Learning Communities that they have an interest in pursuing.
 If invited to join more than one community, students must choose only one.
 Please remember that SMaRT is for Science and Math (College of Science) majors only and Science and Math majors interested in pre-health are given priority for SHaRP.

 If you need information about housing, i.e. how to apply for campus housing, how to pay for campus housing, the deadline for payments, the size of the room, the cost of the room, etc., you can visit the Housing website or call 404-894-2470.